-BACKGROUND: The reliability and continuous availability of communications services such as telecommunications, telephone, cable television, broadband, internet, and other communications services will be enhanced by locating the lines, wires, and other facilities that are used to provide those services in underground conduit or on the strongest available overhead poles in a timely manner.
-This includes poles that are installed by electric and/or telecommunication utilities pursuant to applicable rules of the Florida Public Service Commission or pursuant to a utility's own initiatives to strengthen the utility's facilities against potential damage from hurricanes, tropical storms, severe thunderstorms, and other severe weather events.
+BACKGROUND: The reliability and continuous availability of public utilities such as electric and communications services are enhanced by locating the lines, wires, and other facilities that are used to provide those services in underground conduits or on the strongest available overhead poles.
+Such strengthening efforts protect the utility's facilities against potential damage from hurricanes, tropical storms, severe thunderstorms, and other severe weather events to the benefit of the general public that rely on those services.

-In many cases, utility providers do not transfer their aerial lines to the new "hardened poles" or underground conduits in a timely fashion, leaving old, unsightly, and unsafe wooden stub poles standing for months and sometimes years.
-The City of Coconut Creek has created a proposed bill to enforce an 18-month limitation on the timeline for the transfer of phone, TV, and other telecommunication (providers') aerial lines from old wooden poles that have been scheduled for removal to new "hardened poles" or underground conduits.
-If the timeline is not met, then governmental entities including cities will have the right to deny permits to the non-compliant providers, which can affect their operation.
+Currently, utility pole owners do not transfer their aerial lines to the new "hardened poles" or underground conduits in a timely fashion, leaving old, unsightly, and unsafe wooden stub poles standing for months and sometimes years.
+In the past, the City of Coconut Creek drafted a proposed bill to enforce an 18-month limitation on the timeline for the transfer of phone, IV, and other aerial lines from old wooden poles that have been scheduled for removal to new "hardened poles" or underground conduits.
+If the timeline is not met, then governmental entities including cities will have the right to deny collateral permits to the non-compliant providers, which can affect their operation.

 SB 1944 (2021) provided several changes to the management obligations of street lighting poles, communications facilities, and electrical poles within public rights-of-way, but many aspects of the new law are faulty.
-The most concerning problem is that of a non-responsive pole tenant becoming the inherent responsibility of the local government pursuant to the newly created Section 366.97, Fla.
+The most concerning problem is that of a non-responsive pole tenant, whereby such non-response to relocating becomes the problem of the local government.
+See specifically the newly created Section 366.97, Fla.
 Stat., "Redundant poles; transfer of ownership; penalties."
-Specifically detailed in subsection (3) of that section, the pole owner can transfer title of the pole "by operation of law" to the delinquent non-responsive pole tenant.
+Within subsection (3) of that statute, the pole owner can transfer title of the pole "by operation of law" to the delinquent non-responsive pole tenant.

 Ultimately, the new law allows pole owners to bypass their legal obligations to terminate the tenancy of delinquent or holdover tenants, and safely demolish redundant poles.
 This leaves local governments (as the rights-of-way owners) with the non-responsive tenant and an abandoned pole.
 Local governments will now need to fulfill a responsibility that should be on the pole owner, and remove the rights of the holdover tenant in order to demolish the unsafe or derelict structure that poses safety risks to pedestrians and the motoring public.
-The drafters clearly did not see this eventuality because they failed to include local government actors in the grant of indemnification and release that protects to the pole owner in subsection (2)(c), "...Upon receipt by the pole owner of written notice, the noncompliant attaching entity shall indemnify, defend, and hold harmless the pole owner and its directors, officers, agents, and employees from and against all liability, except to the extent of any finding of negligence or willful misconduct, including attorney fees and litigation costs, arising in connection with the removal, transfer, sale, or disposal of the pole attachments from a redundant pole by the pole owner."
+The drafters clearly did not see this eventuality because they failed to include local government actors in the grant of indemnification and release that protects the pole owner in subsection (2)(c), "...
+Upon receipt by the pole owner of written notice, the noncompliant attaching entity shall indemnify, defend, and hold harmless the pole owner and its directors, officers, agents, and employees from and against all liability, except to the extent of any finding of negligence or willful misconduct, including attorney fees and litigation costs, arising in connection with the removal, transfer, sale, or disposal of the pole attachments from a redundant pole by the pole owner."

-POSITION: The City of Coconut Creek supports legislation that would require providers of telecommunications, telephone, telegraph, cable television, broadband, internet, and other communications services to timely transfer their facilities onto strengthened utility poles or underground conduits whenever such facilities are available and to timely remove older poles and stub poles.
-The City of Coconut Creek supports legislation that rescinds the language added by SB 1944.
+POSITION: The City of Coconut Creek supports legislation to fix the defects in Section 366.97, Fla.
+Stat., as they relate to localities.
+A fix should require providers of telecommunications, telephone, telegraph, cable television, broadband, internet, and other communications services to timely transfer their facilities onto strengthened utility poles or underground conduits whenever such facilities are available and to timely remove older poles and stub poles, without passing the obligation onto localities.
 The City of Coconut Creek also supports legislation that would increase the resiliency of utilities in cases of natural disasters, such as undergrounding and hardening.

-B. Local Authority on Wireless Communications and Right-of-Way Access (NEW)
+B. Local Authority on Wireless Communications and Right-of-Way Access